ubi-coro/constrained_learning/README.md

 # constrained_learning
 Handy package for training output constrained neural networks.
-As of now, this package only contains constrained extreme learning machines (CELM), constrained multi layer neural networks will be added in the future.ed
+As of now, this package only contains constrained extreme learning machines (CELM), constrained multi layer neural networks will be added in the future.

 # Structure
 The source code is contained in the [src](src) folder.
-The implementation of the constrained (C)ELM resides in [src/learner.py](src/learner.py).
+The implementation of the (C)ELM can be found in [src/learner.py](src/learner.py).

 To install the package:
 ```